When mitigating bias is unfair: multiplicity and arbitrariness in algorithmic group fairness: Results

-We first aim to further characterize the changes caused by debiasing.
-For this purpose, we analyse the composition of the group of affected individuals by looking at two dimensions: first, their membership to the protected or unprotected group, and second, the \textit{direction} of their predicted class change between the biased and fair model.
-We consider $g(x)>f(x)$ (resp. $g(x)<f(x)$) to be a \textit{positive} (resp. \textit{negative}) difference, i.e. changing from a $f(x)=0$ prediction to $g(x)=1$ (resp. the opposite).
-For example, in the context of a model for hiring decisions, someone having their job application rejected by the biased model, but accepted by the fair one is considered a \textit{positive} difference.

-The distribution of the instances of~$\Delta_g$ along these two dimensions for the Dutch dataset can be seen in Tables~\ref{tab:directions_dutch_dp} (DP) and~\ref{tab:directions_dutch_eo} (EO).
-Two things can be observed from these results - first, the methods have significantly different strategies for enforcing fairness, with some tackling the issue by heavily focusing on placing more privileged people in the undesirable class (e.g. ROC and TO), while others increase the number of disadvantaged individuals in the desirable class (e.g. Adversarial (EO)).
-Others have more balanced strategies, leveraging both positive and negative differences to achieve fairness.
-Second, there are some methods that cause counter-intuitive differences - particularly Adversarial (DP) in this case, for which almost $15\%$ of the differences seemingly would not contribute to increasing Demographic Parity in a mathematical sense at all.
-While it is possible that these differences are consequences of larger changes in the model that are necessary to maintain a high accuracy score, this further strengthens the idea that some methods may be more efficient, in terms of number of changes, to reach comparable performance and fairness scores.
+The distribution of the instances of~$\Delta_g$ along these two dimensions for Adult and Dutch can be seen in Figure~\ref{fig:direction-change}, for Demographic Parity and Equalized Odds.
+Two observations can be derived from these results - first, the methods have significantly different strategies for enforcing fairness, with some heavily focusing on placing more privileged people in the undesirable class (e.g. all methods except EGR for the Adult dataset (DP)), while others increase the number of disadvantaged individuals in the desirable class (e.g. TO for the Adult dataset (TO)).
+Others have more nuanced strategies, leveraging both positive and negative differences to achieve fairness (e.g. most methods for the Dutch dataset).